La La Land: Pre-production

 Chazelle first conceived the idea for the film while attending Harvard University with Justin Hurwitz, the film's composer.

-As a drummer, Chazelle has a predilection for musical films.
+As a drummer, Damien Chazelle is a big fan of musical films.
 He wrote the screenplay for La La Land in 2010, when the film industry seemed out of reach for him.
 His idea was "to take the old musical but ground it in real life where things don't always exactly work out," and to salute creative people who move to Los Angeles to chase their dreams.
 He conceived the film when he was a student at Harvard University with his classmate Justin Hurwitz.
 The two explored the concept in their senior thesis through a low-budget musical about a Boston jazz musician, Guy and Madeline on a Park Bench.
 Chazelle was moved by the tradition of 1920s "city symphony" films, such as Manhatta (1921) and Man with a Movie Camera (1929), that paid tribute to cities.
 After graduating, both moved to Los Angeles in 2010 and continued writing the script, but made a few modifications, such as altering the location to Los Angeles instead of Boston.

 Rather than trying to match L.A. to the charms of Paris or San Francisco, he focused on the qualities that make the city distinctive: the traffic, the sprawl, and the skylines.
 The style and tone of the film were inspired by Jacques Demy's The Umbrellas of Cherbourg and The Young Girls of Rochefort, especially the latter, which was more dance and jazz-oriented.
 The film also makes visual allusions to Hollywood classics such as Broadway Melody of 1940, Singin' in the Rain, The Band Wagon, and An American in Paris.
 About An American in Paris, Chazelle commented: "That's a movie that we just pillaged.
 It's an awesome example of how daring some of those old musicals really were."
 It shares some character development and themes with Chazelle's previous musical work, Whiplash; Chazelle said:

 "They're both about the struggle of being an artist and reconciling your dreams with the need to be human.
 La La Land is just much less angry about it."